-In Figure 32 on page 260, the FCoE network is connected to the Fibre Channel network through an FCoE Forwarder (FCF).
+In Figure 32 on page 287, the Fibre Channel network is connected to the FCoE network through an FCoE Forwarder (FCF) bridge.
 The FCF acts as a Fibre Channel gateway to and from the multi-hop FCoE network.
-A full-fabric FC/FCoE switch or a Fibre Channel Node Port Virtualized (NPV) switch may perform the FCF function.
-Although it may be possible to use an external FCF device, this chapter focuses on using the built-in Fibre Channel features of the CN4093 itself.

-For the FCoE portion of the network, the internal FCF is connected to a blade server (running Fibre Channel applications) through an FCoE-enabled Converged Network Adapter (CNA) known in Fibre Channel as an Ethernet Node (ENode).
+For the FCoE portion of the network, the FCF is connected to the FCoE-enabled EN4093R, which is internally connected to a blade server (running Fibre Channel applications) through an FCoE-enabled Converged Network Adapter (CNA) known in Fibre Channel as an Ethernet Node (ENode).

-Note: The figure also shows a non-FCoE LAN server connected to the CN4093 using a CNA.
+Note: The figure also shows a non-FCoE LAN server connected to the EN4093R using a CNA.
 This allows the LAN server to take advantage of some CEE features that are useful even outside of an FCoE environment.

 In order to block undesired or unvalidated traffic on FCoE links that exists outside the regular Fibre Channel topology, Ethernet ports used in FCoE are configured with Access Control Lists (ACLs) that are narrowly tailored to permit expected FCoE traffic to and from confirmed FCFs and ENodes, and deny all other FCoE or FIP traffic.
-This ensures that all FCoE traffic to an from the ENode passes through the FCF.
+This ensures that all FCoE traffic to and from the ENode passes through the FCF.

-Because manual ACL configuration is an administratively complex task, the CN4093 can automatically and dynamically configure the ACLs required for use with FCoE.
-Using FCoE Initialization Protocol (FIP) snooping (see "FCoE Initialization Protocol Snooping" on page 265), the CN4093 examines the FIP frames normally exchanged between the FCF and ENodes to determine information about connected FCoE devices.
+Because manual ACL configuration is an administratively complex task, the EN4093R can automatically and dynamically configure the ACLs required for use with FCoE.
+Using FCoE Initialization Protocol (FIP) snooping (see "FCoE Initialization Protocol Snooping" on page 293), the EN4093R examines the FIP frames normally exchanged between the FCF and ENodes to determine information about connected FCoE devices.
 This information is used to automatically determine the appropriate ACLs required to block certain types of undesired or unvalidated FCoE traffic.